graydon/backtrace-error/README.md

 or `expect` on `Result` except they pretty-print the backtrace on `Err`, before panicking.

+Finally, it provides a _dynamic_ variant in case you want to type-erase the error type, `DynBacktraceError`.
+This works the same as `BacktraceError<E>` but wraps a `Box<dyn Error + Send + Sync + 'static>` instead of requiring a specific error type `E`, so is therefore potentially more expensive but also more flexible and usable as an "any error" catchall type since it has an `impl<E:Error + Send + Sync + 'static> From<E>` conversion.

 ## Example

 Usage is straightforward: put some existing error type in it.
 No macros!